tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a specific Client in the list
+1. User requests to add a specific Client in the list.
-2. FitEgo adds the Client
+2. FitEgo adds the Client.

     Use case ends.